 The Increasing Viability of Good News

-This short book project, forthcoming in 2021, was motivated in part by the valence of news in 2020 about both the COVID-19 pandemic and Black Lives Matter.
-The Increasing Viability of Good News is coauthored with Yanna Krupnikov and is now forthcoming in Cambridge Elements in Politics and Communication.
+This short book project was motivated in part by the valence of news in 2020 about both the COVID-19 pandemic and Black Lives Matter.
+The Increasing Viability of Good News is coauthored with Yanna Krupnikov and published in Cambridge Elements in Politics and Communication.
 Our argument is as follows: In spite of what appears to be the increasingly negative tone of media coverage, the prevalence of positive news is likely to increase, for three reasons: (1) valence-based asymmetries vary over time, (2) valence-based asymmetries vary across individuals, and (3) technology facilitates diverse news platforms catering to diverse preferences.
 Each of these claims is examined in detail in our manuscript, based on analyses of prior and/or novel data on media content, psychophysiological responses, and survey-based experiments.
 Results are considered as they related to our understanding of media gatekeeping, political communication, and political psychology; and also as actionable findings for producers of media content, communications platforms, and media consumers.

 Attention to Negative News: Evolutionary and Cultural Accounts